Skip to main content

 What Are the Gaps in Current Regulation?

 The primary gap in the current regulatory landscape is the absence of a comprehensive federal privacy law that addresses the collection, use, and disclosure of health information by non-HIPAA covered entities.
-This has led to a situation where the level of protection for an individual’s is determined by the entity that collects it, rather than the sensitivity of the information itself.
+This has led to a situation where the level of protection for an individual’s health data is determined by the entity that collects it, rather than the sensitivity of the information itself.

 The following table details the regulatory differences and their implications: